json-schema-org/json-schema-spec/jsonschema-core.md

 The `$schema` keyword SHOULD be used in the document root schema object, and MAY be used in the root schema objects of embedded schema resources.
 When the keyword appears in non-resource root schema object, the behavior is undefined.

-If present in the resource root schema, an implementation MUST process the schema in accordance with the associated dialect.

-If absent from the resource root schema, and no parent dialect is defined, the schema MUST be processed with the following priorities:

-1. If the implementation accepts media type parameter inputs, and an `application/schema+json` media type with a `schema` parameter is available, then the schema MUST be processed in accordance with the dialect indicated by the `schema` parameter.
-2. An implementation MAY offer a mechanism for the user to explicitly set the dialect.

-If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema, as with unsupported required vocabularies.

 Values for this property are defined elsewhere in this and other documents, and by other parties.